 Smaller RVs have enough advantages to make them more popular than ever.
 Although retail costs of a downsized RV like a Class B can rank up there with that of a good used diesel pusher, the common pros of choosing smaller RVs are too good to pass up for many owners.

-Pros of Choosing Smaller RVs on Purpose
+Pros of smaller RVs

 - Better gas mileage